igoriokas/web-crawler/README.md

 * Currently limited to processing documents with a *Content-Type* header of either *text/html* or *text/plain*.
 * Currently, if the crawler is restarted midway with a different starting URL while retaining the existing workdir content, the state and content may become inconsistent or corrupted.
 This behavior should be disabled to prevent such cases.
 * Consider naming the workdir based on the domain or starting URL (optionally including a timestamp and max_depth) to improve organization and traceability.
 While this helps distinguish between different crawl sessions, the design should still allow for safe restarts using the same workdir to continue interrupted work without data loss or inconsistency.
-* Need to handle empty word Counter before sending to DB

 ## Improvements